Market Research Basics

 In principle anyone can conduct their own market research surveys given the time, an openness to listen and a little bit of learning.
 We have a number of other DIY resources.

 Types of market research

-Market research surveys can be divided in two - quantitative research and qualitative research (a third category is observation studies, which was less common, but is increasingly use for social media monitoring and tracking online behaviour.
+Market research surveys can be divided in two - quantitative research and qualitative research.
+A third category is observation studies, which was less common, but is increasingly use for social media monitoring and tracking online behaviour.

 Quantitative research (quant) is about getting the hard measures of a market - market share, how many people think... , how many people saw our advertising, how many people would buy... .
 Qualitative research (qual) is about the softer issues exploring why people do things or think the way they do.
 These types of survey are usually complementary - you might explore the reasons why people buy in qual, then measure how important these reasons are in quant.

 Quantitative surveys mean getting people to answer fixed questions in questionnaires.
 These questionnaires can be completed over the telephone, face-to-face, through the post or via the Internet.
 Because the objective is measurement it is important that all people answer the same question.
 Changes to wording can dramatically change your measurements.
 Consequently quantitative interviewers are trained not to stray from the script and good questionnaire design is extremely important.